yy2792/project2/README.md

 Find all the tweets that @ mention another user.
 The tweets mentioning other users can be looked at as a directed edge from the tweeter to the mentioned user and hence we can look at it as a directed graph where each row is an edge between a tweeter and the user that the tweet mentions.
 Create a table “GRAPH” with column names src and dst which stores the edge list of the graph.
 You must store only the distinct edges in the table.

-Your answer should be a single query containing the columns:
+Your table should contain the following columns:
 - src (the twitter_username of the user)
 - dst (the twitter_username of the user mentioned in the tweet)

 In case more than one user has been mentioned in a tweet, you must consider only the user which has been mentioned first.

+Also, one user might mention another user more than one time.
+In this case, you should only save the edge once (i.e. only one row in the graph table).

 You should save this table because you will be using it for the next few questions.
 Look at the example provided below to see how you can save tables on BigQuery using the Python API.